oschonrock/binfuse/README.md

 ### Requirements and building

-POSIX systems and Windows(mingw) are supported, with a recent C++20 compiler (eg gcc 13.2, clang 18.1)
+POSIX systems and Windows(mingw) are supported, with a recent C++20 compiler (eg gcc 13.2, clang 18.1), but it will also build with gcc-10.2 from Debian 11.

 ```bash
 git clone https://github.com/oschonrock/binfuse.git